 });

 To test, simply run jest in the command line.
 This simple example should output a file that matches your intended user interface, CSS style, and text.
-Snapshots can test a number of things, including links and items.
+Snapshots can test several things, including links and items.

 Automocking React Native Unit Tests

 As you’re getting started, Jest can easily mock React Native modules, API calls, and functions automatically.
-Mocking modules emulates their predicted behavior and gives you control over your external dependencies.
+Mocking modules emulate their predicted behavior and give you control over your external dependencies.

 Simply add to your Jest configuration: